Category: G

 🌎 Coordinates

-The geographic coordinates of Greenwood, Maine are approximately 44.32° N latitude and 70.67° W longitude.
+The geographical coordinates of Grafton, Vermont are approximately 43.17 degrees North latitude and 72.61 degrees West longitude.

-As of the 2010 Census, Greenwood had a population of 830 residents.
-The town has a predominantly white population, with a small number of people from other racial backgrounds.
-The median age of the residents is around 45 years, slightly higher than the national average.
+As of the 2010 Census, the population of Grafton was 679.
+The town has a predominantly white population, with a small percentage of other races.
+The median age in Grafton is higher than the national average, reflecting a significant number of retirees in the town.

 🏞️ Nature & Environment